ashbhat/boilerplate_fastapi/readme.md

 ## Step 1: Conda Environment
 Create a new miniconda environment.
+[Install Miniconda](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) first if you haven't already.
+This will let you create a virtual environment to give you a clean environment to work in.

 ```bash
 conda create -n fde_backend python=3.9